 Solve challenging problems with global impacts

-Currently, I'm a Ph.D. student in the Deptartment of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
-With the mentorship from Steve Flavell, I investigate the neural circuits behind complex behaviours in C. elegans—with only 302 neurons, how does it sense, integrate information, learn, and even coordinate long term behaviours?
+Currently, I'm a Ph.D. candidate in the Department of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
+With my advisor Steve Flavell, I investigate the neural circuits behind behavior in C. elegans using cutting-edge optical and genetic tools.